 What Is The Purpose Of Certificates Of Deposit?

-A certificate of deposit, or CD, is a type of savings account that offers a fixed interest rate for a set period of time.
+A certificate of deposit, or CD, is a savings account that offers a fixed interest rate for a set period.
 Banks and credit unions issue CDs and typically have terms ranging from six months to five years.
-When a CD matures, the customer can choose to cash out the account or roll it over into a new CD account with a different term.
+When a CD matures, the customer can cash out the account or roll it over into a new CD account with a different term.
 One of the main reasons people choose to invest in CDs is safety.

 Unlike stocks or mutual funds, CDs are not subject to market fluctuations, meaning there is little loss risk.
 In addition, CDs are insured by the Federal Deposit Insurance Corporation (FDIC) for up to $250,000 per depositor, making them one of the safest investment options available.